Why would you file a patent application as a startup? Go through the hoops and expenses and actually publish all your secrets?

 Don’t make the mistake as aspiring entrepreneur to add value to the IP before you secured the ownership.

-In episode II of my patent trilogy, we delve into what’s eligible to patent.
+In Episode II of my patent trilogy, we delve into what’s eligible to patent.
 Especially in the realm of software.
-Stay tuned (but have some patience).